 Focuses on the development of the role of the occupational therapist in underutilized areas through service learning.
 A broad range of health-related services are addressed in this course including: health disparities, the needs of individuals and populations at risk for being underserved, occupational and social justice, prevention and health promotion, acute and chronic medical care, habilitation and rehabilitation, and direct and indirect service provision.
 Experiences are designed to facilitate student understanding of current trends in community health care and the role of the occupational therapist in public health and community health.

-Level I Fieldwork B provides students with the opportunity to observe occupational therapy in a medical setting.
-Students will spend one week at a clinical site observing and participating in the occupational therapy process under the supervision of a Fieldwork Educator.
+Level I Fieldwork C provides students with the opportunity to observe occupational therapy in a clinical setting.
+Students will spend one week, or 30-40 hours, at a clinical site observing and participating in the occupational therapy process under the supervision of a Fieldwork Educator.

-Level I Fieldwork C provides students with the opportunity to observe occupational therapy in a home, community, or vocational setting.
-Students will spend one week at a clinical site observing and participating in the occupational therapy process under the supervision of a Fieldwork Educator.
-This fieldwork focuses on the psychosocial aspects of occupational therapy.
+Level I Fieldwork D provides students with the opportunity to observe occupational therapy in a community-based setting supporting psychosocial and/or social wellbeing with an underserved population.
+Students will attend a clinical site observing and participating in the occupational therapy process under the supervision of a Fieldwork Educator.

 This course is comprised of a lecture and tutorial.
 The 2 unit lecture provides foundational information to develop a quantitative or qualitative research project proposal to include the introduction, background, method, analysis, results and discussion.
 In addition students will attend three rehabilitation science seminars on diverse and relevant topics.
 In the 1 unit tutorial, students work either independently or in a small group with a project advisor to develop a specific research proposal and obtain in-depth project-specific guidance to include: identification of a problem, research questions and hypotheses, sampling, procedures selection of tools and instruments, and data analysis, as well as human subjects’ protection and ethical concerns in the masters research project.
 Major course products will include an annotated bibliography, literature review, project outline, IRB approval, informed consent, completion of CITI human subjects training, and a completed and defensible proposal.